addulac/phd/source/13_models.md

 ### Indian Buffet Process

 The Indian Buffet Process (IBP) is a stochastic process analogous to the CRP but, instead of being a prior over exchangeable partition, the IBP is a prior over sparse binary matrices [@griffiths2011indian].
-Let $F$ be a binary matrix of size $N\times K$ drawn from an IBP with an hyper-parmeter $\alpha$.
-The probability distribution of $F$ can be derived from the following process; Imagine an Indian restaurant with an infinite number of dishes, and where $N$ customers enter one after another, an let the entry $f_{ik}=1$ if customer $i$ selects dish $k$:
+Let $F$ be a binary matrix of size $N\times K$ drawn from an IBP with a hyper-parmeter $\alpha$.
+The probability distribution of $F$ can be derived from the following process; Imagine an Indian restaurant with an infinite number of dishes, and where $N$ customers enter one after another, and let the entry $f_{ik}=1$ if customer $i$ selects dish $k$:

 * The first customer starts selecting dishes, and stop after having selected $\Poisson(\alpha)$ dishes,
 * The $i$-th customer comes, and starts selecting dishes with probability $\frac{m_k}{i}$, where $m_k$ is the number of times dish $k$ has been selected $m_k=\sum_{i=1}^N f_{ik}$.
 When all previously sampled dishes have been tried, he selects $\Poisson(\frac{\alpha}{i})$ new dishes.

 Each row $i$ of the matrix $F$ obtained can be interpreted as the (latent) "features" of $i$ and, in the sampling process described, one can see that the distribution over row depend on $i$.
 Indeed, the new features (dishes) are not ordered arbitrarily and the number of active feature increase with $i$.
 However, the law of the matrix $F$ generated by the process should be invariant under row-permutations.
 Therefore, an operation on the matrix $F$ is required to make the matrix independent of the ordering of the rows as well as the columns.
-This operation consists to find an equivalence class of all the matrices that are equivalent by a permutation of the columns (note that this also makes it row-exchangeable), and it is called the *left-ordering-form* (lof) of the matrix.
+This operation consists of finding an equivalence class of all the matrices that are equivalent by a permutation of the columns (note that this also makes it row-exchangeable), and it is called the *left-ordering-form* (lof) of the matrix.
 Under this transformation, the probability of any matrix $F$ of the exchangeable IBP is given by
 $$
 P(F \mid \alpha) = \frac{\alpha^{K_+}}{\prod_{h=1}^{2^N-1} K_h!} \exp(-\alpha H_N) \prod_{k=1}^{K_+} \frac{(N - m_k)!(m_k - 1)!}{N!}
 $$ {#eq:ibp_density}